(Continued from Biography)

 My fondest memory of Maruata is of a night on top of a steep promontory overlooking the beach.
 I climbed to the top and discovered I had two companions — a goat and a huge iguana.
 A lightning storm out at sea put on a spectacular light show as I lay there, waiting to fall asleep.

 From Maruata, I traveled to Santa Rosa, California, where I took a law enforcement course designed for park rangers.
-I was amazed at how interesting law enforcement could be.
+I was amazed at how interesting law enforcement is.
 The course was intense, with classes lasting late in the day, along with cliff and whitewater rescue classes.

 But I was confused, still undecided about what I wanted to do with my life.